pfsense/docs/source/releases/2-0-3-new-features-and-changes.rst

    handles files with spaces in the CA certificate filename
 -  Bring in the RCFILEPREFIX as constant fixes from HEAD, since otherwise rc.stop\_packages was globbing in the wrong dir and executing the wrong scripts.
-Also seems to have fixed the “bad fd” error
+Also seems to have fixed the "bad fd" error
 -  NTP restart fixes
 -  Gitsync now pulls in git package from pfSense package repository